How to score free flights to Orlando and a 6 night hotel stay in Disney World:

 Chase Ultimate Rewards points give the most flexibility for flights to Disney World

-If you’re unsure, your best bet is for both parents to get a Chase Sapphire Preferred card.
-This will yield over 100,000 Ultimate Rewards points total.
+If you’re unsure, your best bet is for both parents to open a Chase Sapphire Preferred card.
+This will yield over 120,000 Ultimate Rewards points total.
 Ultimate Rewards has at least 1 transfer partner in each of the major alliances plus Southwest.

 Translation: you can book AA, Delta, United, Alaska Airlines, and Southwest flights with Ultimate Rewards points.